Library services for teenagers

 We have a range of really useful and free resources for your homework and study.
-Find out how you can use online dictionaries, encyclopaedia, biographies and learn a language.
-All you need is your Barnet library card
+You can use online dictionaries, encyclopaedia, biographies and learn a language.
+All you need is your Barnet library card.

 BBC Bitesize has clips on a range of subjects for KS3 and GCSE including English, Maths and Science.

 Need help with your homework?
 Email us with your questions and we’ll recommend some good resources to help.